COMPANY VIDEO HANDBOOK

-Do you get an expensive treatment (like ad agencies do) or is it basically a video quote, proposal and samples?
+Do you get an expensive treatment (like ad agencies do) or is it basically a video quote, proposal and a few samples?

-If it’s an expensive treatment you can be sure you’ll be paying for it.
+If it’s an expensive treatment, maybe with artwork, you can be sure you’ll be paying for it.
 Which may be okay, if you have a sizeable video budget and are looking for something particularly special.

 8 – The Added-Value Response

-Check if your initial meetings with potential video producers came up with ideas that added value to your company video production?
-Or was the meeting simply someone showing you how they met your spec?
-Always look for added value early on, as it’s a good indicator that you’ll also get it later on in the production, when it’s needed.
+Check if your initial meetings or conversations with potential video producers came up with ideas that added value to your explainer or safety video production?
+Or was the meeting simply someone showing you how much it costs to meet your spec?
+Always look for added value, identified quickly early on.
+It’s a good indicator that you’ll also get added-value later on in the production, when it’s needed.

 9 – The Script Check Response

 Watch out for the “you tell us what to say” syndrome.

 Video production companies, especially freelancers, that are weak on developing your business message, will always imply the onus of script development lies with you.
 Or they’ll brush over this area, and talk about animation, cameras, other client work, or technical stuff they're familiar with and hope to impress you with.